soohoomay/LTCI/README.md

-# Repository for student work and reports for San Leandro Adult School "Learn to Code I" class (Wed 2-5pm)
+# This is the repository for all deliverables for fall term 2016 of San Leandro Adult School's "Learn to Code I" class (Wed 2-5pm).
+Each student has a separate branch.
+This is where students store, manage, and submit classwork.